LittleDan9/markdown-manager/export-service/README.md

 **Use Cases:**

-- **XML Format**: Direct import to diagrams.net for immediate editing and collaboration
+- **XML Format**: Direct import to Draw.io for immediate editing and collaboration
-- **PNG Format**: Visual sharing with hidden edit capability - appears as image but can be imported to diagrams.net
+- **PNG Format**: Visual sharing with hidden edit capability - appears as image but can be imported to Draw.io
-- Convert Mermaid diagrams for collaborative editing in diagrams.net
+- Convert Mermaid diagrams for collaborative editing in Draw.io
 - Create dual-purpose files that serve as both visual previews and editable diagrams
-- Migrate diagrams between different diagramming tools
+- Migrate diagrams between different diagramming tools with high fidelity

-#### `GET /diagram/health`
+#### `GET /diagram/drawio/health`
-Health check specifically for the diagrams.net conversion service, including functional testing.
+Health check specifically for the Draw.io conversion service, including functional testing with live conversion validation.

-#### `GET /diagram/formats`
+#### `GET /diagram/drawio/formats`
-Information endpoint detailing current and planned diagrams.net export formats, including feature matrices and compatibility information.
+Information endpoint detailing supported Draw.io export formats, capabilities, and environment configuration.

 ---